aunroel/nhs_app/Android/README.md

 ### 3.1 NhsAPI

-There is a viewmodel class NhsAPI providing a series of functions for the NHS Android application to record personal data and to calculate the wellbeing score.
-Besides, it completely follows the design of the MVVM, so that any android application using the design pattern can simply integrate with the class
+We provide a class NhsAPI, which provide a series of functions for the NHS Android application to record personal data and to calculate the wellbeing score.
+Besides, it completely follows the design of the MVVM, so that any android application, which uses the design pattern (recommended by Google), can simply integrate with the class

 #### 3.1.1 Initiation